IRS Forms

 What Is IRS Form 15397

-Form 15397, Application for Extension of Time to Furnish Recipient Statements, is a short request you fax to the IRS when you cannot deliver recipient copies by their original due date.
-Think 1099-NEC payee copies due around January 31, or W-2 employee copies, or 1042-S. The IRS moved this process to fax, and as of 2025 it specifically references Form 15397 rather than a mailed request.
+Form 15397, Application for Extension of Time to Furnish Recipient Statements, is a short request you submit to the IRS by fax or through the IRS mobile-friendly forms online portal when you cannot deliver recipient copies by their original due date.
+Think 1099-NEC payee copies due around January 31, or W-2 employee copies, or 1042-S. The IRS moved this process to fax and to an online portal, and as of 2025 it specifically references Form 15397 rather than a mailed request.
 If the IRS approves, you generally receive up to 30 more days to furnish recipient statements.

 Here is what that means for you in plain terms.

-- You must fax the form, the IRS will not accept it by mail.
+• Submit the form by fax or through the IRS mobile-friendly forms online portal; the IRS will not accept it by mail.

 Quick tip, save the fax confirmation with timestamp and page count.
 If questions come up later, that slip can save you penalties and phone time.